Dealing with Uncertainty in Contextual Anomaly Detection: Experiments

 To assess the robustness of the NS model, we evaluated the impact of different kernel functions and numbers of inducing points on predictive performance.
 Table~\ref{tab:kernel_sensitivity} summarizes the variations in average expected NS and $i(x,y)$ when switching among kernel choices Rational Quadratic (RQ), Matérn 5/2, and RBF.
 The model proves stable across these kernels, showing only minor differences in performance, which confirms that the method does not rely heavily on a specific kernel assumption.

 Table~\ref{tab:inducing_points} illustrates the effect of increasing the number of inducing points from 5\% to 20\% of the training data.
 We observe that even with a small number of inducing points (5\%), the model maintains reliable estimates of both mean and uncertainty, with only marginal benefits from further increases.
 This highlights a favorable trade-off between computational efficiency and predictive robustness, as the 5\% configuration already achieves strong and consistent performance across datasets.
-However, training time increases significantly with more inducing points, scaling from approximately 10 minutes (5\%) to around 70 minutes (20\%), which may become a limiting factor in large-scale applications.
+However, training time increases significantly with more inducing points, scaling from approximately 10 minutes (5\%) to around 70 minutes (20\%) on an NVIDIA A6000 GPU.

-\textbf{RQ2: Does $i(x,y)$ correlate with sparsity in contextual feature space?}
+\textbf{RQ3: Does $i(x,y)$ correlate with sparsity in contextual feature space?}

 We expect EU to concentrate in underrepresented (sparse) regions in the contextual space since the model has fewer training examples to rely on.
 In this experiment, we aim to verify that $i(x,y)$ does indeed align with sparse contextual regions.
 Specifically, we evaluate the ordinal association between $i(x,y)$ with the anomaly scores $s(x)$, computed on contextual variables only.
 Here $s(x)$ is obtained by applying three classic anomaly detectors: IForest, LOF and HBOS.
-The association is quantified by the Weighted Kendall Tau correlation coefficient~\cite{shieh1998weighted}.
+The association is quantified by the Weighted Kendall Tau correlation coefficient~\citep{shieh1998weighted}.
 This rank-based metric is particularly suitable for comparing continuous variables, as it accounts for the magnitude of rank differences by assigning weights to the comparisons.
 In this version of the Kendall Tau coefficient, greater importance is given to elements higher in the rank.
 The coefficient is defined as:

 where \( x_i \) and \( x_j \) are the values of one variable, \( y_i \) and \( y_j \) are the values of the other variable, and \(\text{sgn}\) denotes the sign function.
 Weights \( w_{ij} \) are used to emphasize certain pairs \((i, j)\) based on their significance or importance in the dataset, often assigning larger weights to pairs involving elements with higher ranks.
 The results in Table~\ref{tab:wkt_correlation} show a consistent positive correlation, confirming that that $i(x,y)$ can effectively capture sparsity in the contextual feature space.